Yhi777/minecraft-ollama-AI-v2.0/README.md

 - **Slow Performance**: The PyTorch training and Ollama inference can be resource-intensive.
 Ensure your machine has sufficient RAM and CPU/GPU power.

 ---
-Developed by Manus AI for advanced Minecraft automation.
+Developed by ME, for AI advanced Minecraft automation.